KazkiMatz/request_store_rails-sidekiq/README.md

 ## Usage

-You'll have RequestLocals working on Sidekiq out of the box.
+If you're using Rails, you'll have RequestLocals working on Sidekiq out of the box.
+The `Thread.current[:request_id]` will be set to the job's id (the `jid`).

 ## Development